goetzpf/git-gq/doc/backups.rst

 The user can run all git commands on the patch queue repository with::

-  git gq grepo COMMAND -- OPTIONS
+  git gq qrepo COMMAND -- OPTIONS

 The command::